takuya-motoshima/express-sweet-generator/README.md

 * Framework
     The framework uses Expess v4.
     Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+* URI Routing
+    Express Sweet automatically maps the URL to express.Router defined in the routes directory.
 * Model
     The model uses Sequelize v6.
     Sequelize is a promise-based Node.js ORM for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server.
 It features solid transaction support, relations, eager and lazy loading, read replication and more.